opensumi/docs/docs/develop/basic-design/dependence-injector.en.md

 ### Classes of Service

-By registering a `tag` for the service in the DI subcontainer, we can use the `tag` parameter to implement calls to different classes of services.
-This parameter is usually used for service calls that require specific classes, such as in configuration modules.
-Three different implementations of the same `Token`are registered via  `tag`:
+By registering a `tag` for the service in the DI subcontainer, we can use the `tag` parameter to implement calls for different classes of services.
+This parameter is usually used for service calls that require specific classes.
+For example, in configuration modules, three different implementations of the same `Token` are registered by using `tag`:

 ```ts
 export function injectFolderPreferenceProvider(inject: Injector): void {